scanner-research/scanner/README.md

 ## Running Scanner

 Building Scanner produces one main executable `scanner_server` which manages data and executes queries.
+Scanner also comes with several Python scripts for managing configuration files and piping data in and out of Scanner.

+### Setup

+Run `python scripts/setup.py` to configure Scanner for your machine.
+This creates a configuration file `~/.scanner.toml` used by default in all Scanner jobs.

 ### Ingest
 ```